 As true F1 fans know, it’s anything but easy to watch Formula 1 when you’re abroad, due to geographic restrictions enforced by streaming services.
 Fortunately, there is an easy way around this issue: using a VPN.

 Similarly, if you’re in a country where your usual F1 live stream is unavailable, a VPN will help you circumvent this geo-restriction.
 Alternatively, you might prefer using a free foreign stream (which isn’t accessible without a VPN) instead of one of the paid options available in your region.
-You’ll find more information on these (free) streams and other matters, such as the F1 calendar, later on in this article.
-But first, we will explain how to use a VPN to watch Formula 1 using a stream of your choice and wherever you are.
+You’ll find more information on these (free) streams and other matters, such as the F1 calendar, further on in this article.

 - Very easy to use VPN